Extremal length in higher dimensions and complex systolic inequalities: Calculation of the extremal volume

-Applying a biholomorphism to $M$ may force us to change the orientation on $B$.
-For example, if $M=\C^2$, the biholomorphism which exchanges the variables $z_1$ and $z_2$ on $M$ also exchanges the variables $x_1,x_2$ on the base $B$, thus changes its orientation. \end{remark}
+Applying a biholomorphism to $M$ may invert the orientation on $L$, thus change the orientation on $B$.
+For example, if $M=\C^2$ the biholomorphism which exchanges the variables $z_1$ and $z_2$ on $M$ also exchanges the variables $x_1,x_2$ on the base $B$, thus changes its orientation. \end{remark}

 Now assume each fibre $L_b$ is TR.
 In this case the spaces $J(T_pL_b)$ define a canonical complement of the spaces $T_pL_b$, so we obtain a canonical lift of $w_i$ by prescribing $\tilde{w}_i\in J(TL_b)$.
 In particular this implies that $L$ is parallelizable: each $T_pL_b$ is canonically isomorphic to $T_bB$ via the map